-Decades ago, soon after my graduation, I was crazy to do MBA but I could not do so for many reasons, instead I went to work.
-My friends enrolled into MBA after tough entrance exam and other selection procedures.
+Decades ago, soon after my graduation, I was crazy to do an MBA but I could not do so for many reasons, instead, I went to work.
+My friends enrolled in MBA after a tough entrance exam and other selection procedures.
 After their MBA (with high grades), they attended many interviews, but almost all of them took the job of non-MBAs, doing some insignificant work!

 This was quizzical to me at that point in time.

 Let us come back to the present day, wherein the situation hasn’t changed much, especially in cases of MBA courses other than those offered by top tier business schools.
 So, where is the exact problem?
 Is it before MBA, after MBA, or during MBA?
 I kept analysing these until I got some clarity on the situation – the problems and the probable solutions.

 Reading about business was my hobby, for more than 25 years.
 My hobby became my passion and that, along with my perception of the current scenario and my entrepreneurial experience, has led me to write this management book that will suit all stages of a management profession -‘before MBA’, ‘after MBA’ and ‘during MBA’.

 The syllabus for entrance tests should be more of a case study based approach rather than mathematics and quantitative analysis.
 Screening should be based on the ability to integrate right and left brain, right from the MBA entrance level.